-5 From January 1982 to November 1986, the Finance Committee approved two interest-free loans totalling \$140,800,000 to the Housing Society for the development of two rural public housing projects.
+- 5 From January 1982 to November 1986, the Finance Committee approved two interest-free loans totalling \$140,800,000 to the Housing Society for the development of two rural public housing projects.
 The loans are repayable over 40 years by equal monthly instalments.
-The estimated repayments in both 2018-19 and 2019-20 are \$3,520,000.

-6 On 21 February 1997, the Finance Committee approved a commitment of \$1,380 million to provide the Housing Society with interest-free funding to make loans under the extended Sandwich Class Housing Loan Scheme (SCHLS) whereby low interest loans were granted to eligible applicants to assist them in buying their own homes.
-The Housing Society had drawn the full amount by 31 March 1998.

-7 On 9 January 1998, the Finance Committee approved a commitment of \$18 billion to provide the Housing Society with interest-free funding to make loans under the Home Starter Loan Scheme (HSLS) whereby low-interest loans were granted to eligible home buyers to purchase their own homes.
-Applications for the HSLS were closed on 31 March 2002 and the Housing Society had drawn \$14,953 million by that date.

-8 On 2 December 2003, the Government signed an agreement with the Hong Kong Mortgage Corporation Limited (HKMCL) for the sale of loans under the SCHLS and HSLS which are secured by second legal charges.
+The estimated repayments in both 2019-20 and 2020-21 are \$3,520,000. - 6 On 21 February 1997, the Finance Committee approved a commitment of \$1,380 million to provide the Housing Society with interest-free funding to make loans under the extended Sandwich Class Housing Loan Scheme (SCHLS) whereby low interest loans were granted to eligible applicants to assist them in buying their own homes.
+The Housing Society had drawn the full amount by 31 March 1998. - 7 On 9 January 1998, the Finance Committee approved a commitment of \$18 billion to provide the Housing Society with interest-free funding to make loans under the Home Starter Loan Scheme (HSLS) whereby low-interest loans were granted to eligible home buyers to purchase their own homes.
+Applications for the HSLS were closed on 31 March 2002 and the Housing Society had drawn \$14,953 million by that date. - 8 On 2 December 2003, the Government signed an agreement with the Hong Kong Mortgage Corporation Limited (HKMCL) for the sale of loans under the SCHLS and HSLS which are secured by second legal charges.
 As a result of the sale, the loan repayments received by the Housing Society less any reasonable expenses necessarily incurred in implementing the loan schemes are remitted to the HKMCL.
 The loan repayments received by the Housing Society from the unsold loans less any reasonable expenses continue to be remitted to the Government.
-The estimated remittances to the Government under the HSLS in 2018-19 and 2019-20 are \$142,000 and \$23,000 respectively.
+The estimated remittances to the Government under the HSLS in 2019-20 is \$2,254,000.